gallenc/opennms-integrations-play/kafka-experiments/integration-example1/web/README.md

 ## running

-you can run the built JAR directly in the IDE or on the command line ( in web/target directory)
+you can run the built executable war directly in the IDE or on the command line ( in web/target directory)

 ```
-java -jar kafka-web-0.0.1-SNAPSHOT.jar
+java -jar .\kafka-web-0.0.1-SNAPSHOT-exec.war
 ```
 or you can run using the maven spring boot plugin in the web module